slgobinath/SafeEyes/README.md

 Protect your eyes from eye strain using this simple and beautiful, yet extensible break reminder.
 A Free and Open Source Linux alternative to EyeLeo.

-Visit to the official site: http://slgobinath.github.io/SafeEyes/ for more details.
+Visit the official site: http://slgobinath.github.io/SafeEyes/ for more details.

 ## Safe Eyes command-line arguements